 I can wait my turn.
 It’s best that I show due respect for one whom everyone in her district regards as special.
 Only when my turn comes shall I reveal my powers… and forward we shall go.

-Uranian Throne Episode 2:
+Continued in Uranian Throne Episode Two:

 From Dylan Jeninga: For myself, I was excited to see a new chapter in the saga of Ooranye!
 And already, the perspective's intriguing: an outmoded AI?
 Not something you see very often!